openearth/xbeach-docs/docs/xbeach_manual.rst

 & :par:`right`) we need to prescribe information about the area beyond the numerical model domain in such a way that the boundary condition does not influence the results in an adverse way.
-One way to do this is to prescribe a so-called “no-gradient” or Neumann boundaries (XBeach default), which state that there is locally no change in surface elevation and velocity, but there are also other possibilities implemented into XBeach.
+One way to do this is to prescribe a so-called âno-gradientâ or Neumann boundaries (XBeach default), which state that there is locally no change in surface elevation and velocity, but there are also other possibilities implemented into XBeach.
 This method is recommended and is therefore the